 The Rock and Roll Hall of Fame announced its inductees for 2014 today.
-Hall & Oates, Nirvana and Kisses are among the legendary performers that will be inducted this year.
+Hall & Oates, Nirvana and Kiss are among the legendary performers that will be inducted this year.

 Held at the Brooklyn Barclays Center in New York, the 29th Annual Rock and Roll Hall of Fame Induction Ceremony will take place on Thursday, April 10, and, for the first time in NY, will be open to the public.

 Additional performers being inducted into Rock Hall include Peter Gabriel, Linda Ronstadt and Cat Stevens.

 As for the night's other honors?